AFathi/turicreate-notebooks/README.md

 - Object Detection models

 ## Why use Turi Create?
 In the past few years, the use of machine learning approaches to solve problems and perform complex tasks have been increasing.
-Machine learning enable us to use big data rather than writing millions of lines of code to perform complex tasks, such as image classification.
+Machine learning enable us to use big data to perform complex tasks, such as image classification.

 Before **Turi Create**, it would be very challenging and time consuming for software developers to create a machine learning model and run it on mobile devices.
 In order to run a machine learning model on an iPhone or iPad, you would have to optimize your model, which is a very complicated procedure.